 A conviction, which can have an impact on a person’s ability to obtain employment, immigration status, voting rights, financial aid, government benefits and result in a jail or prison sentence.

 Have you or a loved one been charged with vandalism?
-Contact the team at The SoCal Law Network to speak with a highly skilled Orange County vandalism defense attorney to defend you against the charges.
-Call 949-305-7995 to schedule a free consultation today.
+Contact the team at The SoCal Law Network to speak with a highly skilled Orange County DUI attorney to defend you against the charges.
+Call 949-305-7995 to schedule a free consultation with a drug possession attorney today.